 - Be 18 years and older.

-- Be able and interested in attending a minimum of one meeting a month.
+- Be able and interested in attending a minimum of one virtual meeting a month.

 - Feel comfortable sharing insights and experiences in a productive way.